 Kosovo is not our property, I am afraid that, I am afraid that...
 I will not say this publicly, but I am afraid that a majority of the people, and the majority of them are my friends from the past, have forgotten the message we gave to others.
-And I am afraid that this Kosovo, which I hoped for, even if I didn't survive to experience it myself, is not [what I hoped] at least for the youth, for the children, for the people of this country to be able to have a life with dignity.
-I am afraid that those, all of us hold a responsibility for the mess of nowadays Kosovo, which we didn't dream like this.
+And I am afraid that this Kosovo, which I hoped for, even if I didn't survive to experience it myself, is not what I hoped at least for the youth, for the children, for the people of this country to be able to have a life with dignity.
+I am afraid that all of us hold a responsibility for the mess of today's Kosovo, which we didn't dream it would be like this.
 Further, my separation from Kosovo is not physical nor spiritual.
-Unfortunately, my connection to Kosovo is still a would, it is relation that has a wound in itself, because the people are still poor, because I am afraid that it is not well understood that the homeland has become the property of certain people.
-It hurts more than the time we thought that the foreigner took our land, us, the people, the future, the present.
-It is possible to change the past because it was implied to me, it was the foreigner who didn't want our existence.
-My connection to Kosovo will of course last until, as the popular saying goes, to the grave (smiles).
+Unfortunately, my connection to Kosovo is still a wound, it is a relation that has a wound in itself, because the people are still poor, because I am afraid that it is not well understood that the homeland has become the property of certain people.
+It hurts more than the time we thought that the foreigners took our land, us, the people, the future, the present.
+He tried to change the past, because for me it was self-evident that the foreigners didn't want our existence.
+My connection to Kosovo will of course last until, as the popular saying goes, the grave (smiles).
 That's what I wanted to say.
 I still love Kosovo.
-It's still the Kosovo of my dreams, I am afraid to fully return to the Kosovo of today because I am afraid of being totally disappointed and I don't want to be totally disappointed.
+It's still the Kosovo of my dreams, I am afraid to fully return to the Kosovo of today because I am afraid of being totally disappointed.